tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 - Deflationary currency: SoV rather than a MoE
 - Positive effect of deflation:
-	- increase of purchasing power
+	- Increase of purchasing power
-	- encourages saving
+	- Encourages saving
-	- discourages debt
+	- Discourages debt

 - Negative effect of deflation:
 	- Discourages the purchasing of goods and services